jbnicolai/generator-meteorator/README.md

-# Meteor framework generator for using with Yeoman
+# A Yeoman generator for Meteor framework apps

 This generator used to be your starting point when you going to develop an app based on the Meteor framework.